 Regarding the rejection of the first hypothesis, it is evident that there is a rather high relation between the two variables.
 Hatch and Lazaraton (1991) suggested that if we computed a test of grammar and a test of general language proficiency, for example, and the correlations turns out to be .71, we could say that the correlation is very strong.
 But if we want to show that the two tests measured basically the same thing, the correlation is not very strong.

-The correlation coefficient for the first hypothesis is .554.
+The correlation coefficient r for the first hypothesis is .554.
 This means that there is more than 30 percent overlap between the variables:

 r² = 0.3069 × 100 = 30.96